IrisKerr/pricing-cards/readme.md

 - HTML
 - Font Awesome

-## Personal remarks
+## Personal comments

 - I didn't use the SVG files proposed in the course.
-I prefered to use icons from the [Font Awesome](https://fontawesome.com/)! library instead.
+I prefered to use icons from the [Font Awesome](https://fontawesome.com/) library instead.
 - I designed the cards a bit smaller and changed the initial breakpoints from "medium" to "larger" screen because the flex-row didn't render as hoped on tablet size (>768px).